ericdugg/rancher-terraform-multi-stage/README.md

 ## infrastructure
 Use `terraform.tfvars.example` as a template.
-Update `backend.tf` with your appropriate values for keeping state in aws.
 Run `terraform apply` to provision infrastructure.
 Which includes, for AWS:
 - `node` Route53 records